shikhalev/ppruby/README.md

 You have access for published properties of objects and some public properties and methods.
 Also subcomponents may be accessed by hash-like syntax with
 <code>Symbol</code> names.

+## More complex usage

+Documentation and examples coming soon.